 Holi, known as the festival of love, is a Hindu spring festival of joy, dancing, and most of all color.
-You might otherwise know it as the “paint-throwing festival” if you are not accustomed to Indian languages.
 It is also celebrated by many people around South Asia, but is primarily observed in India, Nepal and is found in many other areas with a significant population of Hindus or people of Indian origin.
 Holi takes place on the approach of the Full Moon, typically around the beginning of March, and celebrates the triumph of good over evil.

 How to Party?

 The Holi celebration itself is a phenomenal explosion of color, food, and noise.
 The traditional greeting of the festival is by taking a handful of paint and daubing it on others’ faces, but of course, the reality is that everyone is fair game for soaking and a paint-splattering, most of the time, hard to take off kind of paint.
 Rich, poor, boss, employee, man, woman, children, elders… all are in the firing line from pots of color, handfuls of paint powder, water pistols, water balloons filled with dye, buckets of colored water…it just goes on and on.

 Holi is also known as a festival of new starts and forgiveness and originally comes with the aim of ritualizing and increasing harmony in society.
 New dawn, and a new day.
 And for that, we should all celebrate!
 A Holi party calls for a lot of sweets, greasy food, and the elusive bhaang and drinking.
 All the partying and the food messes up your sleep schedule, which is actually not doing any good for your body, in addition to your stressful life.
 Read on for sleep tips for the party season.

 Stress-free SLEEP TIPS for after partying